6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 - Drive the scenic Chiantigiana Road (SR222) through vineyards and olive groves

-- Visit charming towns like Greve in Chianti and Castellina in Chianti
+- Visit charming towns like Greve and Castellina in Chianti

 - Have lunch at a countryside trattoria featuring local specialties like ribollita and pappardelle with wild boar ragu

-- Overnight in a converted farmhouse or agriturismo for an authentic experience
+- Overnight stay in a converted farmhouse or agriturismo for an authentic experience

 Day 4: Siena